artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 9. To stop the simulator, we must close the simulation window and then, in VSCode, click on the Terminal window located at the bottom of the application and press Ctrl+c three times.

 ## Ripes
 As we saw in the first lab, Ripes allows simulating many aspects of computer organization, structure, and architecture.
-In this lab, we will use it to visualize the execution of programs in the 5-stage pipeline simulated by Ripes.
+In this lab, we will use it to visualize the execution of programs in the 5-stage pipeline simulated by Ripes (more details about this simulator are provided in the [Presentation-Lab2](https://drive.google.com/file/d/1LVfQ7ZxzACyaZoCJrFv6PCeGkGhF5cuW/view?usp=sharing) mentioned above).

 Ripes offers different processor models, and we are interested in using the 5-stage pipelined processor, which is very similar to the one studied in theory.
 To configure Ripes for this processor, follow these steps: